-When ranges and percentiles are reported for regulatory decisions in other jurisdictions the percentiles are not generally comparable to the percentiles calculated from a normal distribution, as they are in effect estimates from a uniform distribution where every observation has the same weight.
-Thus, although percentiles are reported from other jurisdictions in the body of this report, the focus in terms of a like-for-like comparison is on the basis point adjustment that is made to the mid-point of reported ranges for a nominal vanilla WACC.1 This form of the WACC is the most widely referred to in regulatory decisions or is relatively easy to calculate.
+When ranges and percentiles are reported for regulatory decisions in other jurisdictions the percentiles are not generally comparable to the percentiles calculated from a normal distribution.
+Previous studies calculating percentiles for overseas jurisdictions, particularly Frontier (2014b) and Castalia (2014), implicitly assumed the ranges reported by regulators have a uniform distribution where every observation has the same weight.
+For comparative purposes, where percentiles are reported from other jurisdictions in the body of this report, the same method is used.
+However, the focus of this study, in terms of a like-for-like comparison between jurisdictions, is on the basis point adjustment that is made to the midpoint of reported ranges for a nominal vanilla WACC.
+This form of the WACC is the most widely referred to in regulatory decisions or is relatively easy to calculate.
 The nominal form can be used for reasonable comparisons where inflation is relatively low and similar periods are used.